CloudCannon/Academy/_posts/2017-02-07-introduction-to-data-files.md

 ~~~
 {% endraw %}

-This works but it's hard to manage as the markers array is in the middle of other JavaScript.
+This works but it's hard to manage as the markers array is amongst other JavaScript.
 We can do better with Jekyll data files.

 ## Creating a data file